-It might sound quite astonishing, but it’s estimated that around the world, 27,000 trees worth of toilet paper is used every single day!
-That amounts to nearly 10 million trees being wiped out each year so the people of earth can comfortably wipe our bottoms!
+It might sound astonishing, but it’s estimated that around the world, 27,000 trees worth of toilet paper is used every single day!
+That amounts to nearly 10 million trees being wiped out each year so we, people of the earth, can comfortably wipe our bottoms!

 So what about recycled toilet paper?
 Is it a more sustainable option than other types of rolls?
 Is it safe to use?
 What the heck is it made from?
 Is it clean?

 Keep reading for all you need to know about this potentially planet-saving solution.

 A lot of people are interested in recycled toilet paper because they perceive it as a more eco-friendly option than a regular roll.
 But what exactly is it?
 Doesn’t the whole concept sound a little, icky?
 Does it contain old bathroom tissue that someone has already used to wipe their bottom!?

 Fortunately, there’s no need to worry about that.
 It turns out that toilet tissue is the final possible use of the fiber used in paper products and is generally not recyclable.
 This means that recycled toilet paper does not actually contain any previously used toilet tissue, but is instead made from other recycled materials.
 These recycled materials will either be post-consumer materials or pre-consumer ones.

 These are materials that are reused after serving their initial consumer-related purpose, as opposed to being thrown in the trash.
 Post-consumer materials commonly present in recycled toilet paper would include recycled paper products like books, newspapers, magazines, etc. So who knows, maybe recycled toilet paper can make us smarter!